Folke Bernadotte: UN mediator

 In 1948, Bernadotte played a central but brief role in the expanding Arab-Israeli conflict, a role which culminated in his assassination.

 On November 29, 1947, the United Nations passed Resolution 181 for the Partition of Palestine, endorsing an independent Jewish state.
-Violence immediately broke out between Zionist forces and Palestinian fighters; this first phase of conflict, known as the 1947–1948 Civil War in Mandatory Palestine, lasted until May 14, 1948, when the Zionist leadership proclaimed the independent State of Israel and Britain began the termination of its 27-year control of Palestine.
-Arab nations bordering Israel immediately joined the battle on the Palestinian side, marking the commencement of the 1948 Arab–Israeli War.
+Violence immediately broke out between Jewish and Arab fighters; this first phase of conflict, known as the 1947–1948 Civil War in Mandatory Palestine, lasted until May 14, 1948, when the Zionist leadership proclaimed the independent State of Israel and Britain began the termination of its 27-year control of Palestine.
+Arab nations bordering Israel immediately joined the battle on the Palestinian Arabs side, marking the commencement of the 1948 Arab–Israeli War.
 The United Nations Security Council demanded an immediate cease-fire, and the secretary general appointed Bernadotte as "United Nations Mediator in Palestine."

-It was the first official mediation in the UN's history - Bernadotte's assigment was to effect a cease-fire between the Zionist and Arab forces and then seek a peaceful resolution by proposing partition plans.
+It was the first official mediation in the UN's history - Bernadotte's assignment was to effect a cease-fire between the Zionist and Arab forces and then seek a peaceful resolution by proposing partition plans.
 Bernadotte succeeded in achieving an initial truce, which went into effect on June 11 and lasted until July 8.

 Achieving a satisfactory resolution to the conflict was significantly more difficult; Bernadotte wrote that "in putting forward any proposal for the solution of the Palestine problem, one must bear in mind the aspirations of the Jews, the political difficulties and differences of opinion of the Arab leaders, the strategic interests of Great Britain, the financial commitment of the United States and the Soviet Union, the outcome of the war, and finally the authority and prestige of the United Nations."

-Bernadotte's first proposal, which he submitted to the various parties at the end of June 1948, avoided granting statehood to either Israelis or Palestinians; this plan gained no traction.
 His final report, submitted to the United Nations in September, proposed that the Negev was to become Arab territory and the western Galilee, intended for the Arab state in the partition plan, would be included in the Jewish state.
-The disposition of the Arab part of Palestine was to be decided by the Arab states in consultation with the Palestinians, with a recommendation of a merger with Transjordan.
+The disposition of the Arab part of Palestine was to be decided by the Arab states in consultation with the Palestinian Arabs, with a recommendation of a merger with Transjordan.